-Students who do NOT meet the minimum requirements may be admitted a PROVISIONAL case by case basis as determined by either Andrews University or Griggs University.
+Students who do NOT meet the minimum requirements may be admitted as a Provisional or Guest student.

 B. DIPLOMA IN PRE-UNIVERSITY STUDIES (HKCAAVQ accredited)

 Applicants are required to have completed secondary school education with qualifications fulfilling any one of the followings: